OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

   - index keys with very high hit match counts.
 - Avoid counting `not_found`;
   - A `not_found` operation is not equivalent to a GET, it is extremely low cost operation is Riak,
-  - Validate the test software is reading keys that are present.
+  - Validate that the test software is reading keys that are actually present.
 - Avoid counting inserts, if the application mainly updates;
   - Altering an object has extra costs over inserting objects,
   - The size of the delta in index keys impacts the cost of an update.